rust-lang/rust/src/doc/rustc-dev-guide/src/mir/optimizations.md

 [trans]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir/transform/index.html

 Some examples of passes are:
-- `CleanupNonCodegenStatements`: remove some of the info that is only need for analyses, rather than codegen.
+- `CleanupNonCodegenStatements`: remove some of the info that is only needed for analyses, rather than codegen.
 - `ConstProp`: Does [constant propagation][constprop]